An official website of the European Union. See all European Institutions

 The United Kingdom and France are the only EU Member States to have embassies in the countries to which this Delegation is accredited, though many are represented by Honorary Consuls.
 Spain has a Charge' based in St Lucia.
 The task of the Delegation, beyond the representation of European Community interests, is one of co-ordination and co-operation with these missions.

 Welcome to the website of the Delegation of the European Union to the Eastern Caribbean Countries, the OECS and CARICOM/CARIFORUM.
 Our Delegation represents the European Union in eleven countries and territories in the region.
-These are Antigua and Barbuda, Barbados, Dominica, Grenada, St Kitts and Nevis, St Lucia and St Vincent and the Grenadines, and three United Kingdom Overseas Countries and Territories (OCTs) namely Montserrat, Anguilla and the British Virgin Islands; as well as the French collective of St. Barthelemy.
+These are Antigua and Barbuda, Barbados, Dominica, Grenada, St Kitts and Nevis, St Lucia and St Vincent and the Grenadines, and three United Kingdom Overseas Countries and Territories (OCTs) namely Montserrat, Anguilla and the British Virgin Islands.
 The Delegation is also accredited to the Organisation of Eastern Caribbean States, the Caribbean Community (CARICOM) Secretariat and the Caribbean Forum (CARIFORUM).

 In having this web presence, our hope is to bring to you as much information as possible on the European Union and our long-standing relationship with the countries of the Eastern Caribbean to which the Delegation is accredited, and more generally with the wider Caribbean Region.

 Over the years we have built a strong partnership with the countries of the Eastern Caribbean with whom we are bound in a joint effort of development co-operation.
 This effort, underpinned by the successive Lomé Conventions and now the Cotonou Agreement signed in 2000, is aimed at improving the conditions of life of the populations in the beneficiary countries through sustainable programmes.